linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 1. On the homepage of Control Center, click on ![display_normal](icon/display_normal.svg).
 2. Click on **Brightness** to enter the interface for brightness settings.
-   - Enable **Night Shift**, the color temperature of screen will be auto adjusted by figuring out your location.
+   - Enable **Night Shift**, the color temperature of the screen will be auto-adjusted by figuring out your location.
    - Enable **Auto Brightness**, the monitor will change the brightness automatically (support PC with light sensor).
    - Drag the slider to set screen brightness.